exchai93-zz/alexa_sous_chef/README.md

 As a user,
 So that I do not miss any information,
-I want to ask Alexa to repeat.
+I want to ask Alexa to repeat any step.

 As a user,
 So that I can restart Sous Chef,
 I want to ask Alexa to start over.

 As a user,
-So that I am not lost with what to do,
+So that I am guided through the cooking experience,
 I want to ask Alexa for help.
 ```